Form 210: The Spanish Non-Resident Tax Return Every UK Property Owner Must File

 Form 210 is easy to manage when you build it into your ownership plan from day one.
 It is a different story when you discover three or four years of missed returns, each compounding with interest.

-The buyers who handle this best are the ones who appoint their gestor at the same time as they instruct their Spanish abogado (lawyer) during the purchase process, not as an afterthought after completion.
-The annual cost is modest; the peace of mind from staying compliant is worth considerably more.
+The buyers who handle this best appoint their gestor at the same time as they instruct their Spanish abogado, during the purchase process, not as an afterthought after completion.

 For a full picture of what it costs to own property on the Costa del Sol, from the purchase taxes and legal fees through to the annual running costs, take a look at our complete cost breakdown for Costa del Sol buyers.